Monthly Tech-Tip | No tracking! No ads! |

 This picture has its own page with more detail, click here to see it.

 Until now, I have done these in Fusion 360.
-But in OnShape they are just as good.
+But in OnShape and my new dimensioning method they are even better.
 If you are a hobby maker like me, then OnShape is free.
-I have updated the design, there are now only three parameters:
+This updated design only has three parameters: ID (inside diameter), OD (outside diameter), and slack (addition or subtraction for a good fit).

 An advantage of OnShape is that it enables sharing; the link is below.
-You can open and edit this drawing in your browser.
-Two 3D print it select all four, right click on one of them, export to 3MF format, open that file in your slicer software, position (and replicate/orient items), then print or export to a G-Code file.
+To 3D-print it select all four, right-click on one of them, export to 3MF format, open that file in your slicer software, position (and replicate/orient items), then print or export to a G-Code file.

 Buy me a coffee and we can talk